-One of the performances that stand out the clearest in my memory is Benjamin Britten’s “War Requiem” and the extraordinary voice of Galina Vishnevskaya.
-The music is based on the poem by Wifred Owen.
+One of the performances that stand out the clearest in my memory is Benjamin Britten’s “War Requiem” and the extraordinary voice of Galina Vishnevskaya, a very Russian soprano.
+The music is based on poems by Wifred Owen.
 Britten is said to have been entranced by the voice of Galina Vishnevskaya.
 Who would not be?
 But he was clearly first entranced by Wilfred Owen’s war poems.
-Wilfred Owen, the war poet who died in the cruel first world war just a few days before the armistice was signed Has there ever been a war that was not cruel?
+Wilfred Owen, the war poet who died in the cruel first world war just a few days before the armistice was signed.
+Has there ever been a war that was not cruel?
 Of course not.
-But this particular war where half of a generation of English, French and German young men gave their lives, for what?
+But in this particular war half of a generation of English, French and German young men gave their lives — for what?
 For the pride and greed and lust for power of rulers of nations and the “glory” of the “fatherland”.

 I have somehow mislaid my program for this wonderful concert, and the two things I am sure of is the names of those two stars performing together, the way they often did on international tours.

 The premiere of the “War Requiem” was in 1962 at the Coventry Cathedral, Coventry, West Midlands.
 It is a choral work with three soloists, whom Britten selected with a sure mind.
 It was supposed to be Galina Vishnevskaya, soprano, Peter Pears, tenor and Dietrich Fischer Dieskau, baritone.
+Well, it was supposed to have been, but Vishnevskaya was not there.
 Ar the concert we attended at la Salle Pleyel, the tenor and the baritone were sung by other men, and I don’t remember who they were.
 But the concert was heartbreaking and unforgettable.

-Vishnewskaya was prevented by the Soviet authorities to go to Coventry for the world premiere of “War Requiem” in May 1962.
+Vishnewskaya had been prevented by the Soviet authorities from going to Coventry for the world premiere of “War Requiem” in May 1962.
 However she took up the role that Britten had created for her at the Royal Albert Hall the following January.
 She also sang the part in the first recording ever made of the “War Requiem” that same year, with the trio Britten had in mind from the beginning.

 The angel says to Abraham: